SalomePlatform/yacs/doc/scratch.rst

   **Choose a SALOME service node from the session catalog**

-After closing the Input Panel we can see the following representation of a schema in the 2D Viewer.
+After the drag and drop, we can see the following representation of a schema in the 2D Viewer.